Microrasbora kubotai - Tropical Fish for Sale UK

 | Best For | Predatory species tanks | Smaller planted community aquariums |

 Choose Leopard Bushfish if you want a fish with camouflage, patience, and a predatory edge.
-Choose a X Silver Platinum Three-Spot Gourami or X Red Three-Spot Gourami if you want a more visible, interactive labyrinth fish for a broader community setup.
-Choose a Dwarf Gourami or X Cobalt Dwarf Gourami if your tank is smaller, more planted, and built around peaceful fish rather than predators.
+Choose a Silver Platinum Three-Spot Gourami or Red Three-Spot Gourami if you want a more visible, interactive labyrinth fish for a broader community setup.
+Choose a Dwarf Gourami or Cobalt Dwarf Gourami if your tank is smaller, more planted, and built around peaceful fish rather than predators.

 Good leopard bushfish health starts with water quality, diet, and stress control.
 A healthy fish should have clear eyes, a full but not bloated body, intact fins, steady breathing, and a strong feeding response.
 It may spend time hovering quietly, but it should not clamp fins, gasp continuously, or show rapid weight loss.